VenkataBhaskarr/TechnicalBlogs/AI-era.md

 ## AutoGPT
 By the way this is kinda chatGPT on steroids

-## hu huhh!!
-Bard made its way and its super powerfulll. really
+## hu huuhh!!
+Bard made its way and its super powerfulll.